Directive on Copyright in the Digital Single Market: Legislative process

 The Directive was approved by the Council of the European Union on 15 April 2019.
 19 member states (representing 71% of the EU population in the countries that cast a vote) voted in favour of the Directive with six opposing and three abstaining.

-The Directive entered into force on 7 June 2019.
+The Directive entered into force on 6 June 2019.
 Member states had until 7 June 2021 to introduce laws within their own countries to support the Directive.

 Content

 Article numbers refer to the draft version of this copyright directive up through around 20 March 2019; the approved directive reorders several of the articles, such as draft Article 13 becoming the Directive's Article 17.

-Article 4
+Article 3 and 4

-Article 4 introduces a copyright exception for text and data mining (TDM) for the purposes of scientific research.
-The COREPER version has both a mandatory and an optional extension.
+Article 3 introduces a copyright exception for text and data mining (TDM) for the purposes of scientific research and article 4 for any TDM.
+The COREPER version had both a mandatory and an optional extension.

+These exceptions predate the rise of generative AI and the copyright questions associated with it.
+But the fact that the EU's 2024 AI Act explicitly refers to the commercial TDM exception in article 4 "is widely seen as a clear indication of the EU legislator’s intention that the exception covers AI data collection", a view that was also endorsed in a 2024 German court decision.
+Unlike the TDM exception for scientific research in article 3, the more general exception in article 4 only applies if the copyright holder has not opted out.

 Depending on whether it acknowledges the public domain status of facts and information, the TDM exception could increase or decrease restrictions compared to the status quo.